 7. The Recipe of Your Cat’s Food Was Changed

 As previously mentioned, cats are extremely sensitive, particularly to change.
 Without even knowing it, the brand of cat food you buy may have changed its recipe.
-A food that your cat previously loved may have been changed just enough that your cat no longer enjoys it.
+Food that your cat previously loved may have been changed just enough that your cat no longer enjoys it.

 If you think this may be the case, you can root around online to find out if the brand you’ve bought from for years recently changed its recipe.
 If this is the case, you may need to (gradually) switch to a new kind of cat food that your cat enjoys.